zachvalenta/jvns.ca/source/_posts/2014-09-18-you-can-be-a-kernel-hacker.markdown

 [straced killall](http://jvns.ca/blog/2013/12/22/fun-with-strace/) and
 it was REALLY FUN.
 Let's try `ls`!

-I ran `strace -o out ls` to save the output to a file. strace wlll output a
+I ran `strace -o out ls` to save the output to a file. strace will output a
 [WHOLE BUNCH OF CRAP](https://gist.github.com/jvns/291a4de261cb326585c7).
 It turns out that starting up a program is pretty complicated, and in